Battle of Pea Ridge: Background

 Union forces in Missouri during the latter part of 1861 and early 1862 had pushed the Confederate Missouri State Guard under Maj.-Gen. Sterling Price out of the state.
 By spring 1862, Federal Brig.
 Gen. Samuel R. Curtis determined to pursue the Confederates into Arkansas with his Army of the Southwest.

 Curtis moved his approximately 10,250 soldiers and 50 artillery pieces into Benton County, Arkansas, and along Little Sugar Creek.
 The Federal forces consisted primarily of soldiers from Iowa, Indiana, Illinois, Missouri, and Ohio.
 Over half of the Union soldiers were German immigrants, grouped into the 1st and 2nd Divisions, which were under the command of Brig.
 Gen. Franz Sigel, a German immigrant who had expected to command the army forces into Arkansas.
 Upon learning that General Curtis was appointed in command, Sigel threatened to resign.
 The predominantly native-born regiments were assigned to the 3rd and 4th Divisions in order to create an ethnic balance among divisions and their commanders.

+Price and his troops pulled back into Arkansas along Wire Road at a rapid pace with Curtis not far behind.
+There were skirmishes between Federal and Confederate troops at Potts Hill and Little Sugar Creek as Confederate reinforcements reached Price to combine forces against Curtis.
+The combined Rebel force kept continuing farther into Arkansas thinning Curtis's supply line.
 Due to the length of Curtis's supply lines and a lack of the reinforcements needed for a further advance, Curtis decided to remain in position.
 He fortified an excellent defensive line on the north side of the creek, placing artillery for an expected Confederate assault from the south.
+While Curtis kept position along Little Sugar Creek, Confederate generals Sterling Price and Benjamin McCulloch went into Fayetteville evacuating the city and setting up camp in the Boston Mountains.

-Confederate Maj.-Gen. Earl Van Dorn had been appointed as the overall commander of the Trans-Mississippi District to quell a simmering conflict between the Confederate generals Sterling Price of Missouri and Benjamin McCulloch of Texas.
-Van Dorn's Trans-Mississippi District totaled approximately 16,000 men, which included 800 Indian troops, Price's Missouri State Guard contingents and other Missouri units, and McCulloch's contingent of cavalry, infantry, and artillery from Texas, Arkansas, Louisiana, and Missouri.
+Confederate Maj.-Gen. Earl Van Dorn had been appointed as the overall commander of the Trans-Mississippi District to quell a simmering conflict between Price of Missouri and McCulloch of Texas.
+Van Dorn's Army of the West totaled approximately 16,000 men, which included 800 Indian troops, Price's Missouri State Guard contingents and other Missouri units, and McCulloch's contingent of cavalry, infantry, and artillery from Texas, Arkansas, Louisiana, and Missouri.

 Van Dorn was aware of the federal movements into Arkansas and was intent on destroying Curtis's Army of the Southwest and reopening the gateway into Missouri.
 He intended to flank Curtis and attack his rear, forcing Curtis to retreat north or be encircled and destroyed.
 Van Dorn had ordered his army to travel light so each soldier carried only three days' rations, forty rounds of ammunition, and a blanket.
 Each division was allowed an ammunition train and an additional day of rations.
 All other supplies, including tents and cooking utensils, were to be left behind.